deniscormier/deniscormier.github.io/_posts/2013-11-12-about-my-blog.markdown

 can somehow separate them while maintaining a place where all my posts can be seen.

-Have a look at the following pages (however, they are not up yet):
+Have a look at the following pages:

 - [Computer programming](http://deniscormier.github.io/programming)
 - [Austrlian rules football](http://deniscormier.github.io/aussierules)